Close Menu

 Sheena has been involved in agriculture all her life and on returning home to Galloway, diversified into growing chillies and more recently into a range of hardy herbs.
 It is through the chilli growing business that Sheena developed a growing network of food and drink businesses throughout Scotland.
 She is a firm believer in developing skills, collaboration and the circular economy which led her to setting up Food from Farming, a second business to enable her to do this and advise others.

 She believes strongly in the locality and seasonality of food and drink, which is founded from her farming background and passion for sustainability and the benefits this brings to local and rural economies.
-These skills are currently being used in her role as the regional food and drink coordinator in Dumfries and Galloway and the Scottish Manager of the Farming Community Network.
+These skills are currently being used in her role as the business manager of the regional food and drink group in Dumfries and Galloway and the Scottish Manager of the Farming Community Network.

 In the summer of 2020 Sheena founded #Run1000, a fundraising event held throughout January highlighting the positive effects that both running and walking have on your mental as well as physical health while raising funds for rural mental health charities.
 She continues to run and enter events regularly, pushing herself out of her comfort zone and challenging herself.

-She is a director of the Oxford Farming Conference, the vice-chair of The Crichton Trust board, a trustee of The Solway Firth Partnership, a graduate of the Scottish Enterprise Rural Leadership Programme and a member of the Dumfries and Galloway Local Employability and Skills Partnership.
+She is a director of the Oxford Farming Conference, the vice-chair of The Crichton Trust board, a trustee of The Solway Firth Partnership, a graduate of the Scottish Enterprise Rural Leadership Programme, a trustee of the DPJ Foundation and a member of the Dumfries and Galloway Local Employability and Skills Partnership.

 Need support or advice then please don’t hesitate in getting in touch with her.